fischi20/TS-Utilities/README.md

 There are 8 functions that should help to make decorators easier to write.
 For each decorator there is one with arguments and one without arguments.

+Note: If you check the tests for examples, the editor might throw an error and I didn't discover why yet It still works in the tests and everywhere.
+It just displays an error specifically in the test files.

 ```ts
 const printClassName = createClassDecoratorWithoutArguments((target) => {